icovada/home-automation-personal/eli_pompe/MANUAL.md

    - If they don't match, adjust `ADC_AT_4MA` / `ADC_AT_20MA` in `pompe.h` (these map the raw analog reading to 4 mA and 20 mA).
 The simplest method: note the raw analog counts at a known 4 mA (pump off) and 20 mA (or full-scale) and enter them.
 Re-flash and re-check.
    - Set `NORMAL_AMP_MIN` / `NORMAL_AMP_MAX` to bracket your pump's real running current (default 2-8 A) with some margin.
 3. **Set `DRAIN_TIMER_MS`** to roughly how long a healthy pump takes to drop the level from the 1/2 float to the MIN float — this is used as a backup if the MIN float ever fails.
-4. **Test each pump in MANUAL**, confirm the correct contactor pulls in, the RUN lamp lights, and the current reads sensibly.
+4. **Test each pump in MANUAL**, confirm the correct relay pulls in, the RUN lamp lights, and the current reads sensibly.
 5. **Test AUTO**: raise the floats by manual (or fill the sump) and confirm a pump starts at 1/2 and stops at MIN, and that the **lead pump alternates** each cycle.
 6. **Test the alarm**: trip the 3/4 float (or its input) and confirm beacon **and** siren; press **SILENCE** and confirm the siren stops but the beacon stays.
 7. Leave both selectors at **AUTO**.